Partner Lifecycle12 min read

 Effective partner lifecycle management requires the right technology stack:

-• Commission Tracking: Automated calculation and transparent reporting
+• Commission Tracking: Automated calculation and transparent reporting on recurring payouts

 • Communication Tools: Partner newsletters, announcements, and engagement campaigns